Cataloging Unit Head

 The Georgia Tech Library seeks a collaborative, customer-oriented and innovative librarian to take the lead role in cataloging and metadata initiatives for the Library.
 The Collection Acquisitions & Management Department consists of four professional librarians and eleven support staff divided into an Acquisitions Unit, an Electronic Resources Unit and a Cataloging Unit.
 Reporting to the Head, Collection Acquisitions & Management, the Cataloging Unit Head supervises approximately five support staff.
 This Head provides leadership, training and expertise in cataloging in a variety of metadata schemas for resources in all formats.
 Additionally, the Head works collaboratively with the other Units in the Department as well as with others outside the Department.
 The librarian in this position must participate actively in professional and scholarly activities including Library, Institute and professional committees, research and publication.

-- Manage the ongoing work of the Cataloging Unit including original cataloging, copy cataloging, physical processing, batch loading, and database maintenance
+- Manage and supervise the ongoing work of the Cataloging Unit including original cataloging, copy cataloging, physical processing, batch loading, and database maintenance

 - Develop and implement procedures for new projects such as relocating materials to remote facilities, creating or acquiring records for materials digitized in house, retrospective conversions, properly preparing records for the ASERL Cooperative Journal Retention and the Collaborative Federal Depository Program projects, etc.